SoftUni-Internal/interactive-content/EN/02-Text-Processing/02-Manipulating-Strings.md

 If we want to **add** a string **a certain number of times** at **the beginning** or the **end** of another string, we can use the `padStart()` or `padEnd()` methods.

-They will concatenate the substring, which is one of the two parameters that we pass to them until they reach the length, which is the other parameter that we gave them.
+They will **concatenate the substring**, which is one of the two parameters that we pass to them until they reach the length, which is the other parameter that we gave them.

-We also need to assign them to a variable because they won't modify the original string.
+We also need to assign them to a variable because **they will not modify the original string.**

 First let us see how `padStart()` works: